 Alongside the negotiations for an orderly UK withdrawal, the Danish Government has prepared a transition law concerning the rights of citizens in the event that Britain withdraws without an agreement ('no deal scenario').
 The transitional law enters into force on the date of withdrawal of the UK from the EU.
 It will apply until replaced by a permanent law.
 The transitional period will thus be temporary and await a clarification of the future relationship between the EU and the UK.

-It is a priority of the Government that the permanent law should continue the scheme of rights under the transitional law.
+It is a priority of the Government that a permanent law should continue the scheme of rights under the transitional law.
 In the upcoming work on the permanent solution, the Government will take into account which rights the UK will offer Danish citizens, e.g. if they will be granted a permanent right to export pension from the UK to Denmark.
 The Government will also work with the EU27 Member States on common priorities and possible solutions.

 Can I arrive after the date of withdrawal as a British citizen and still have the rights of a EU-citizen when applying for cash benefits?

 No. The transitional scheme only concerns British citizens who are already in the country and British citizens in the UK with acquired rights to Danish benefits.
 However, see an exception below if your spouse arrives after Brexit.

 You will be considered a third country national when you arrive after the date of withdrawal and as such you will have to fulfill the requirements for third country nationals when accessing Danish benefits.